Flight-Free-UK/flight_free_uk_website/source/posts/how-to-cross-the-atlantic.html.markdown

 F﻿ind [timetable and information here](https://www.towt.eu/en/home/).

-**V﻿oila SailCoop**
+**N﻿eoline/SailCoop**

-[Voila SailCoop](https://www.voilasailcoop.fr/en/the-transatlantic-home/) crosses the Atlantic once a month from Saint-Nazaire (on the French Atlantic coast near Nantes) to St Pierre and Miquelon (a French island off the coast of Newfoundland, Canada), over an 8-day journey.
+[Voila SailCoop](https://www.voilasailcoop.fr/en/the-transatlantic-home/) has partnered with a Nantes-based shipping company to offer regular transit across the Atlantic.
+Sailings are once a month from Saint-Nazaire (on the French Atlantic coast near Nantes) to St Pierre and Miquelon (a French island off the coast of Newfoundland, Canada), over an 8-day journey.
 From there the ship continues to Baltimore in the US, taking a further 6 days.

-Sailings are roughly once a month and cost €3,310 for the journey to Baltimore.
+Sailings cost €3,310 for the journey to Baltimore.

 ![](/images/uploads/cargo-ship-canva.jpg)